Grow Financial Federal Credit Union

 Here’s how the debt avalanche works:

-• Channel your resources toward paying off the debt with the highest interest rate first while making minimum payments on the others.
+• Channel your resources toward paying off the debt with the highest interest rate first (while making minimum payments on the others).

 Debt Reduction Strategies

 Ready to start paying down debt?
 Consider the motivation-boosting debt snowball method or the cost-saving debt avalanche approach.
 Some people even combine elements of both methods to create a customized strategy.
 Remember, the key is progress, not perfection.
-Whichever method you choose, just know that by getting started, you’ll be one step closer to a debt-free future.
+Whichever method you choose, just by getting started, you’ll be one step closer to a debt-free future.

 Sick of high-interest debt?
 Consider the benefits of a debt consolidation refinance or balance transfer.